 To illustrate, let’s take a simple example.
 At Britam, one of the team’s many tasks was to redesign the member information gathering process at enrolment to cut data entry and courier costs.
 The team started by looking at the systems and resources in place to capture data, and the experience of internal and external stakeholders interacting with the system.
 Careful analysis from both “outside-in” and “inside-out” uncovered pitfalls and opportunities for automation of members’ enrolment data gathering, such as customers processing their own data through an automated platform.

 However, there are limits to automation, including limited client access to internet and smart phones.
-This problem extends to partner organisations, who are in many cases not ready for automated processes.
+This problem extends to partner organisations, who are in many for automated processes.
 For example, the mission hospitals who work with Britam prefer paper claims submission.

 Furthermore, there may be initial teething problems with automation, especially when it is only partial and still relies on a degree of human intervention.
 For example and as illustrated by the graph, after making significant reductions in claims processing times through process automation, Britam found that the processing time started to increase again due to staff constraints.
 This highlighted the need to support process changes with training or new staffing structures.

 Our change management projects have repeatedly shown that digitization success does not lie solely in introducing technology, but in how people are placed to handle this change.
 Understanding what it takes to encourage and sustain behavioural change, both internally and externally, is key to change management and to reaping the rewards of going digital.